bryansum/bsumm.net/_posts/2016-10-02-dependencies.md

 Using framework-minded third party code in Swift also means real pains in ensuring all your dependencies continue working when the next breaking syntax change happens.

-Where third party code is needed, it's preferable to adopt libraries instead of frameworks.
+When using third party software, **you give up less control with libraries instead of frameworks**.
 Swift can actually shine in a library context: The semantics of the language can express useful constraints that help define and scope API boundaries.

-Being conservative in adopting dependencies, and new techniques is undervalued in today's software society.
+Being conservative in adopting dependencies seems undervalued.

 Flexibility & understandability are two major concerns for any developer, and you should be loathe to give them up without good reason.